Pensions Last Fact-Checked: 28 April 2026 · 10 min read

 Self-directed PRSA

-Merrion offers self-directed PRSA access with competitive AMC structures for larger contributions.
+Merrion offers self-directed PRSA access with competitive AMC structures particularly for larger contributions.
 Strong in UCITS ETF access across Euronext and Xetra.
+Best suited to investors who can place lump-sum contributions where the AMC tiering becomes meaningful.

 Suitable for larger lump-sum investors who want institutional-grade access at competitive rates.